davidfashbinder/final_project/README.md

 ### Choosing Postgres.

 We decided to use Postgres because of its ease of use and our familiarity with it.
-THe biggest hurdle we have to overcome when using Postgresfor storing our data was accessablity be the entire team.
+There was one major hurdle we faced by our choice, we had to make sure all members of the team had access to the same data and database schema as to not interfer with the results of our machine learning results.